 - audit standards.

-It is not concerned with purely ethical or moral investment policies i.e. those that are based on people’s beliefs and that have no financially material impact.
+ESG is not concerned with purely ethical or moral investment policies if such policies have no financially material impact.

 The Trustees incorporate all financially material considerations into decisions on the selection of investments and the appointment of investment managers, so far as possible.
 This includes ESG factors.